-- 32.65 The Convener of the Student Conduct Committee shall furnish to the Student Conduct Appeal Committee a written statement of the circumstances of the case, a copy of which shall be sent to the appellant before the hearing.
-The Convener of the Student Conduct Committee, or his or her nominee, shall attend the hearing. - 32.66 The papers shall be sent to the appellant at least 10 working days prior to the meeting to provide reasonable time for the preparation of the case. - 32.67 The appellant shall be entitled to be accompanied, assisted or represented at the hearing by one of the following: a parent or guardian; a fellow student or other friend; an Officer of the Students' Representative Council; a member of University staff, or any other person.
-The appellant shall inform the Clerk of the Student Conduct Appeal Committee at least five working days before the hearing of the name of any legal representative. - 32.68 Subject to the provision of medical or other reasonable grounds, if the appellant does not appear on the date appointed and the Student Conduct Appeal Committee is satisfied that he or she has received due notice to appear, the Student Conduct Appeal Committee may proceed to consider the case and make its judgement in his or her absence.
+- 33.72 The papers will be sent to the student at least 10 working days before the hearing to allow reasonable time for the student to prepare for the hearing. - 33.73 The student is entitled to be accompanied, assisted or represented at the hearing by one of the following: a parent or guardian; a fellow student or other friend; an Adviser from the Students' Representative Council Advice Centre; a member of University staff, or any other person.
+The student must inform the Clerk of the Committee at least five working days before the hearing of the name of any legal representative. - 33.73 If the student does not attend on the scheduled date, and has not advised of medical or other grounds that prevent attendance, the Conduct Appeal Committee may deal with the matter in the student's absence, if they are satisfied that the student has received adequate notice if the meeting.
+The Conduct Appeal Committee may make its judgement in the student's absence.